TheHive-Project/CortexDocs/admin/admin-guide.md

 of the page (`search.pagesize`) and how long pages are kept in Elasticsearch ((`search.keepalive`) before purging.

+XPack and SearchGuard are optional and exclusive.
+If TheHive finds a valid configuration for XPack, SearchGuard configuration is ignored.

-### Analyzers
+### Analyzers and Responders
-Cortex looks for installed analyzers by scanning directories configured in `analyzer.path`.
+Cortex looks for installed analyzers and responders by scanning directories configured in `analyzer.path` and in `responder.path`.
 This item is multi-valued.

-Analyzer paths should contain directories with the corresponding analyzer JSON files.
-These files describe each analyzer flavor (name, version, license...) and how to run them.
+These paths should contain directories with the corresponding analyzer JSON files.
+These files describe each flavor (name, version, license...) and how to run them.

 You can control the number of simultaneous jobs that Cortex executes in parallel using the `analyzer.fork-join-executor` configuration item.
 The value depends on the number of CPU cores (`parallelism-factor` * nbCores), with a minimum (`parallelism-min`) and a maximum (`parallelism-max`).

+Same settings also exists for responders

 ```
 analyzer {